The Origins of Art: Nature or Culture?

 - Finalised by

 - Department of Philosophy

-- show good knowledge of philosophical aesthetics
+- Have good knowledge of philosophical aesthetics

-Instruction is provided through lectures and seminars.
+The course will be taught by lectures and seminars.
 The language of instruction is English.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the University's disability coordinator.